naparuba/tanuki-www/content/pages/intro/vs/custom.md

 Slug: intro/vs/custom

-# Consul vs. Custom Solutions
+# XXX vs. Custom Solutions

 As a code base grows, a monolithic app usually evolves into a Service Oriented Architecture (SOA).
 A universal pain point for SOA is service discovery and configuration.
 In many